Lenders-Cooperative/django-twilio-2fa/README.md

 ### Change

 If the user has already registered and wants to change their phone number, this view is shown.

+If `ALLOW_CHANGE` or `ALLOW_USER_CHANGE_CB` is `False`, the user will be shown an error.

 It is the exact same view as register except `is_optional` is always `False`.